Bio

 A bluegrass and old-timey musician, Mitch combines two art forms, music and storytelling, into humorous and sometimes poignant stage performances.
 His CD Tall Tales & Blue Grass is available by snail mail directly from Mitch (see contact information below).

 As a free-lance writer for thirty-five years, Mitch has written dozens of articles and short stories published in regional magazines and newspapers.
 For two decades he wrote a popular monthly naturalist column for The Warbler newsletter/magazine of the Audubon Society of Portland.
 Two of his pieces are in Wild in the City, a guidebook of natural areas in Portland, Oregon.
-To Kill a Common Loon is his first published novel; a sequel, “The Man in the Loon, is planned to take flight in 2012; and, yet another in the LOON series, The Cow that Jumped Over the Loon, is hatching in choppy waters.
+To Kill a Common Loon is his first published novel as a trade paperback in 2001 and later as an ebook.
+A sequel, The Man in the Loon, was published in 2013.

-Whether Ozark Mountain tall tales, narrative songs, Olympic Mountain parables, Native American myths or novel-length yarns, Mitch has a gift for the ancient art of storytelling.
+Whether Ozark Mountain tall tales, narrative songs, Olympic Mountain parables, Native American myths or novel-length yarns, Mitch has a gift for the art of storytelling.

 Mitch Luckett